Wednesday, April 21, 2021

 • Allows cause-effect relationship study when subject manipulation is impossible or very difficult.

-Demerits of Casual-Comparative Research:
+Demerits of Causal-Comparative Research:

 • This kind of research cannot manipulate an independent variable, because the groups have already been exposed to the independent variable.